 - Drive between 12:30am and 5am (unless accompanied by a parent or guardian)

 The restrictions are lifted once a teen turns 18.

 The Importance of Teen Road Safety

 The restrictions imposed on teen drivers may seem harsh, but they help to reduce the rates of drowsy and distracted driving among younger drivers.
 Emphasis on teen road safety is incredibly important.
 Teens accounted for 7% of all drivers involved in fatal crashes and 5% of all driver fatalities in 2016.
 A combination of immaturity and a lack of skills and experience can create a recipe for disaster if the restrictions placed on a junior operator are not adhered to.

 There are also legal consequences for teens who do not abide by the restrictions placed on a junior operator license.
 Penalties include a 60-day license suspension with a $100 reinstatement fee.
 Penalties for mobile phone usage while driving are worse.
 For a first offense, offenders can expect to receive a $100 fine and 60-day license suspension in addition to having to attend an attitudinal retraining course.

 Contact Attorney Peter Ventura

-If your teen has been involved in an accident or you’ve been involved in an accident with a teen driver, Attorney Peter Ventura is here to help.
+If your teen has been involved in an accident or you’ve been involved in an accident with a teen driver, Worcester car accident attorney Peter Ventura is here to help.
 For over 25 years, Attorney Ventura has worked to ensure accident victims earn the compensation they deserve.
 Attorney Ventura can investigate your accident and fight on your behalf to prevent the insurance companies from reducing or denying your claim.
 Contact Attorney Ventura today by calling (508) 755-7535 or filling out a contact form to schedule a free initial consultation.